-Speeding is the most common reason for the police to issue traffic tickets in Pittsburgh, and those tickets can add up to big headaches.
-They can cost you points on your license, hefty fines, and high insurance premiums.
+Speeding is the most common type of traffic citation in Pittsburgh.
+Multiple speeding tickets can be a huge headache.
+You can find yourself with added points on your license, paying large fines, and being billed higher insurance premiums.
 You could even lose your driver’s license.
-This is where we at Logue Law Group can help you.
-We have the best Pittsburgh Speeding Ticket Lawyers, and we can help you minimize these issues, or even avoid them altogether.
-We have the most experienced and skilled Criminal Lawyers in Pittsburgh or the surrounding communities.Facts about speeding
+This is where the attorneys at Logue Law Group can help you.
+We have highly effective Pittsburgh Speeding Ticket Lawyers, and we can assist you in minimizing these issues and possibly even avoid them altogether.
+Logue Law has the most experienced and skilled Criminal Lawyers in Pittsburgh or the surrounding communities.Facts about speeding

 - Expressways- 55 MPH

 Different tools are used to measure speed.
 You must be driving at least 6 MPH above the speed limit to be cited for speeding, unless you are passing through a school zone.
 In that case, you can be ticketed for speeding for driving only 1 MPH over the posted speed.Exceeding the Maximum Speed by 31 or More MPH

 If you have received a ticket for driving 31 MPH over the speed limit, you are considered to have been excessively speeding.
 Once charged with this offense, you will have to go to a mandatory PennDOT hearing.
 If you fail to attend, your license will automatically be suspended for 60 days.